bfMendonca/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-For distortion correction the 'test_images/straight_lines1.jpg' image was loaded using imread and undistorted using the cv2.undistort with the camera calibration matrix mtx obtained using the proccess described above
+For distortion correction the 'test_images/straight_lines1.jpg' image was loaded using imread and undistorted using the cv2.undistort with the camera calibration matrix mtx obtained using the process described above

 ![alt text][image3]
 ![alt text][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The process for extracting the lanes is presented at 'threshold_pipeline.py' in lines 1 through 45.
-The process started by applying the distortion correction to the image at the line 3, and, using this corrected image, converte it to the HLS color space.
-First, for the white lanes, the L channel was thresholded for high values Lightness values, line 14.
+The process for extracting the lanes is presented at the 4th code cell at the IPython notebook 'project.ipynb',  in lines 76 through 120.
+The process started by applying the distortion correction to the image at the line 78, and, using this corrected image, converte it to the HLS color space.
+First, for the white lanes, the L channel was thresholded for high values Lightness values, line 89.

 Secondly the yellow lanes were extracted using an HLS filter for yellow colors.
-The process for filtering yellow colors is implemented in lines 26 through 36.
-It's important to point out that the values for filtering the yellow color was based on the implementation discussed on the following link: https://medium.com/@tjosh.owoyemi/finding-lane-lines-with-colour-thresholds-beb542e0d839
+The process for filtering yellow colors is implemented in lines 101 through 107.
+It's important to point out that the values for filtering, and the usage of the color mask for the yellow color was based on the implementation discussed on the following link: https://medium.com/@tjosh.owoyemi/finding-lane-lines-with-colour-thresholds-beb542e0d839

 ![alt text][image5]